How to do Juhannus – the celebration of midsummer in Helsinki 2024

 So, as you could have noticed, Finnish Midsummer party traditions run deep.
 Typically, countless events and festivals are held all over the country, with parties often lasting beyond the wee hours, simply because it’s hard to tell when the night ends and a new day starts!

-Very popular and always trendy option is We Love Helsinki Juhannustanssit @Kuudeslinja.
-Traditional flower dresses and couples dancing the hipster twist on all three nights of Juhannus.
+A very popular and always trendy option is We Love Helsinki Juhannustanssit @Kuudeslinja.
+They have an amazing program that starts in early June and culminates with traditional flower dresses and couples dancing the hipster twist on all three nights of Juhannus.

 A popular urban nature experience is to pack a tent and go to sleep with friends on Pihlajasaari island.
 Boat connection is provided by JT-line.

-Midnight cruises are also organized by boat companies Strömma and Sunlines.
+Midnight cruises are also organized by a boat companies Strömma.

-So, Midsummer in Helsinki 2022 can be a lot of fun!
+So, Midsummer in Helsinki 2024 can be a lot of fun!
 For more info it’s a good idea to follow Helsinki Events or MyHelsinki to see what is going on in Helsinki.
+And also, to get an idea of Helsinki general, you can always start with our Helsinki Free Walking Tour.